Memories of Iwo Jima Part 2

 Mendez was discharged from Balboa and sent to Marine Headquarters on November 10.
 He attended a parade that celebrated the anniversary of the founding of the Marine Corps and then discharged.
 “I can say this with all sincerity: if I had to do it again, I would gladly do it.”

 Although Mendez’s time in the US Marines was short, he made a tremendous contribution.
 He was credited with twenty kills while on Iwo Jima and his actions saved countless lives.
-He severed with honor despite having to return to the States to enlist after he and his family were repatriated by the same government that he would later defend with such distinction.
+He served with honor despite having to return to the States to enlist after he and his family were repatriated by the same government that he would later defend with such distinction.